As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-• Make your brine: in a saucepan, bring water, vinegar, salt, sugar, and garlic to a boil.
+• In a saucepan, bring water, vinegar, salt, sugar, and garlic to a boil.

 1 cup white vinegar, 1 cup apple cider vinegar, 1 cup water, 2 tbsp sugar, 1.5 tsp kosher salt, 2 cloves garlic

-• Once it has boiled and the sugar has dissolved, remove from heat, set aside and allow it to come to room temperature.
+• Once the mixture has boiled and the sugar has dissolved, remove from heat, set aside and allow it to come to room temperature.

 2 pounds green beans

-• Equally divide onions, peppercorns, and red pepper flakes in the bottom of clean jars.
+• Equally divide onions, peppercorns, red pepper flakes, and optional chilies in the bottom of clean jars.

 • Add beans to the jars.
 Tuck some of the dill amongst the beans.